GirlaneSD/gi-cv/README.md

 **Key Achievements**
 - Maintained transparent financial documentation and disclosures in compliance with **SEC**, **CVM**, and **NYSE** standards.
-- Published quarterly results and reports through digital channels, ensuring clarity and accessibility.
+- Published quarterly and annual results and reports, ensuring clarity and accessibility.
-- Provided analytical insights to **C-level executives and members of the Financial & Administrative Board**.
+- Provided analytical insights to C-level executives and the Financial & Administrative Board.

 ---